 Graduate students are encouraged actively to pursue research.
 Faculty members of the Department of Computer Science are engaged in experimental and theoretical research in most of the fields in which courses are offered.
 The degree of Doctor of Philosophy requires a dissertation based on the candidate’s original research, which is supervised by a faculty member.

-Admitted M.S. and professional degree students who are required to submit official TOEFL results must attain level 8 on the English Placement Test (EPT) offered by Columbia’s American Language Program (ALP).
+Admitted M.S. students who are required to submit official TOEFL results must attain level 8 on the English Placement Test (EPT) offered by Columbia’s American Language Program (ALP).
 Admitted Ph.D. and Eng.Sc.D. students who are required to submit official TOEFL results must attain level 10 on the EPT.
 Students will not be cleared for graduation unless they satisfy this requirement.
 The EPT must be taken at Orientation (the fee for this administration of the exam will be covered by SEAS).
 A student who misses this administration of the EPT must take the exam at his or her own expense at the beginning of the first semester enrolled and submit the official score to the SEAS Graduate Student Services Office.
 CVN students are exempt from the EPT.
 A student who does not pass the EPT at the required level of proficiency must retake it at his or her own expense until the required level of proficiency is achieved.
 The ALP may regulate how often the examination is taken.
 It is strongly recommended that students enroll in an appropriate ALP course if they have not achieved the required proficiency after the first examination.
 For more information on the administration of the EPT, please contact the SEAS Graduate Student Services Office.

 Inform the instructor of the course of the problem and, if they approve the change, request that they fill out a Change of Grade form.
 Once this has been processed through the Registrar, your student record will be updated.